Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ```

-Three consecutive multiplication of a vector using the data container `array1`, using the adapter `adapter1` and using the adapter method `adapter1.mul()`  8 times increase the value of all vector elements.
+Three consecutive multiplication of a vector using the data container `array1`, using the adapter `adapter1` and using the adapter method `adapter1.mul()` increase the value of all vector elements making them 8 times greater.

 ### Convention dst=null

-Set the value of the first argument to `null` ( `dst = null` ), and then the result of the operation will be written to the new vector.
+Set the value of the first argument to `null` ( `dst = null` ) to write the result of the operation to the new vector.

 ```js